History of Chile: Constitutional organization (1818–1833)

 From 1817 to 1823, Bernardo O'Higgins ruled Chile as supreme director.
 He won plaudits for defeating royalists and founding schools, but civil strife continued.
 O'Higgins alienated liberals and provincials with his authoritarianism, conservatives and the church with his anticlericalism, and landowners with his proposed reforms of the land tenure system.
 His attempt to devise a constitution in 1818 that would legitimize his government failed, as did his effort to generate stable funding for the new administration.
 O'Higgins's dictatorial behavior aroused resistance in the provinces.
-This growing discontent was reflected in the continuing opposition of partisans of Carrera, who was executed by the Argentine regime in Mendoza in 1821, like his two brothers were three years earlier.
+This growing discontent was reflected in the continuing opposition of partisans of Carrera, who was executed by the Argentine regime in Mendoza in 1821, as were his two brothers three years earlier.

 Although opposed by many liberals, O'Higgins angered the Roman Catholic Church with his liberal beliefs.
 He maintained Catholicism's status as the official state religion but tried to curb the church's political powers and to encourage religious tolerance as a means of attracting Protestant immigrants and traders.
 Like the church, the landed aristocracy felt threatened by O'Higgins, resenting his attempts to eliminate noble titles and, more important, to eliminate entailed estates.

 O'Higgins's opponents also disapproved of his diversion of Chilean resources to aid San Martín's liberation of Peru.
 O'Higgins insisted on supporting that campaign because he realized that Chilean independence would not be secure until the Spaniards were routed from the Andean core of the empire.
 However, amid mounting discontent, troops from the northern and southern provinces forced O'Higgins to resign.
 Embittered, O'Higgins departed for Peru, where he died in 1842.